twonth/winning-at-windows/README.md

 * [Mp3tag](https://www.mp3tag.de/en/): easily edit audio files' metadata.
 Useful when you notice that only half of an album's MP3s are displaying the correct cover art.

+* [Veeam Agent](https://www.veeam.com/windows-endpoint-server-backup-free.html): painless and brainless incremental backups of your entire system.
+And free!

 ## Usability/Quality of life enhancements

 * [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores functionality from Windows 10 that was removed in the "upgrade" to Windows 11 (and does much else besides).
 I like the clean-looking Alt-Tab replacement that the author built in as well as the taskbar weather widget.